raphaelvallat/yasa/README.rst

 Development
 ~~~~~~~~~~~

-* YASA was created and is maintained by `Raphael Vallat <https://raphaelvallat.com>`_, a former postdoctoral researcher in `Matthew Walker's lab <https://www.humansleepscience.com/>`_ at UC Berkeley.
+YASA was created and is maintained by `Raphael Vallat <https://raphaelvallat.com>`_, a former postdoctoral researcher in `Matthew Walker's lab <https://www.humansleepscience.com/>`_ at UC Berkeley.
 Contributions are more than welcome so feel free to contact me, open an issue or submit a pull request!

 To see the code or report a bug, please visit the `GitHub repository <https://github.com/raphaelvallat/yasa>`_.

 Note that this program is provided with NO WARRANTY OF ANY KIND.

-* YASA Flaskified is a web-based tool built on YASA that allows EEG analysis through a browser interface.
-It requires deployment on a server, which can be done using the preconfigured scripts available in the repository.
-For more details, visit the `YASA Flaskified GitHub repository <https://github.com/bartromb/YASAFlaskified>`_.

 Citation
 ~~~~~~~~